Winfred-Achieng/Backend-Loanapp-client1/README.md

 # Loan App Backend

-Welcome to the Loan App Backend repository!
-This backend system, developed using Java Spring Boot, incorporates microservices architecture, Zuul for API gateway, and Eureka server for service registration and discovery.
+This backend system isdeveloped using Java Spring Boot, incorporates microservices architecture, Zuul for API gateway, and Eureka server for service registration and discovery.
 Additionally, the entire application has been containerized using Docker for seamless deployment.

 ## Features